HTTPArchive/almanac.httparchive.org/src/content/en/2025/seo.md

 [Google's documentation](https://developers.google.com/search/docs/crawling-indexing/robots/robots_txt) clarifies that compliance with crawling rules depends not only on the presence of a `robots.txt` file but also on how correctly this file is structured.
 Search engines also apply practical limits and standardized caching behavior to ensure directives can be parsed efficiently and interpreted consistently.

-At the same time, as [Cloudflare explains](https://www.cloudflare.com/learning/bots/what-is-robots-txt/), `robots.txt` functions more as a code of conduct than a command that will always be obeyed.
+At the same time, as <a hreflang="en" href="https://www.cloudflare.com/learning/bots/what-is-robots-txt/">Cloudflare explains</a>, `robots.txt` functions more as a code of conduct than a command that will always be obeyed.
 While reputable bots respect these signals, others may ignore them entirely.
 This mix of cooperation and unpredictability defines the modern crawling environment and sets the stage for examining how sites actually manage crawler access.

 ### `robots.txt`

 Serving as the web's de facto "visitors' center" for crawlers, the `robots.txt` file is where bots learn which parts of a site are open or restricted.
-Since the [IETF's standardization](https://www.ietf.org/about/) of the Robots Exclusion Protocol ([RFC 9309](https://datatracker.ietf.org/doc/html/rfc9309)) three years ago, its syntax, caching behavior, and error handling have been clearly defined—providing a stable framework for how crawlers interpret access rules.
+Since the <a hreflang="en" href="https://www.ietf.org/about/">IETF's standardization</a> of the Robots Exclusion Protocol (<a hreflang="en" href="https://datatracker.ietf.org/doc/html/rfc9309">RFC 9309</a>) three years ago, its syntax, caching behavior, and error handling have been clearly defined—providing a stable framework for how crawlers interpret access rules.

 Efforts to refine that framework are ongoing.
-In late 2024, the [IETF introduced](https://garyillyes.github.io/ietf-rep-ext/draft-illyes-repext.html) a working draft known as REPext, which builds on RFC 9309 by exploring page-level crawl controls through response headers and HTML `meta` tags, an approach that could make future implementations more granular and flexible.
+In late 2024, the <a hreflang="en" href="https://garyillyes.github.io/ietf-rep-ext/draft-illyes-repext.html">IETF introduced</a> a working draft known as REPext, which builds on RFC 9309 by exploring page-level crawl controls through response headers and HTML `meta` tags, an approach that could make future implementations more granular and flexible.

 For now, however, the `robots.txt` file remains the foundation of crawl management.
 Most websites now serve a valid file, with only a small minority omitting it entirely.
 Among those that do, site owners typically favor simple, universal directives rather than complex, bot-specific rules.
 The sections that follow examine how these preferences appear in the 2025 data.